php-fig/fig-standards/proposed/extended-coding-style-guide.md

 There MUST be one `use` keyword per declaration.

-When using multiple classes, functions or constants within one namespace, you MUST group use statements within one namespace.
+Multiple classes, functions, or constants within one namespace MUST group use statements within one namespace.

 Use statements MUST be in blocks, grouped by varying entity (classes [inc. interfaces and traits], functions or constants).
 To elaborate, this means that any and all classes are in a block